Tusk, Horn, Flesh & Bone

 Graphic Design by Asher Jay

 Asher Jay is a young, dynamic artist and graphic designer whose awareness-raising designs have been distributed internationally.
 Her main focus for the past few years has been to educate audiences about the illegal ivory trade and its damaging effects on the world’s dwindling populations of African rhinos and elephants.
 Her immediately striking designs convey a strong message about the destructive nature of the illegal ivory.
 As wildlife art, they are most closely related to something like Andy Warhol’s Endangered Species portfolio, which presents a clear social message in a visually arresting manner.
-This exhibit would tie into the Museum’s recent outreach to younger audiences and will connect with the Murie Center’s recent initiative, Coalition Wild, as well as to the SHIFT program being developed for 2014.
+This exhibit will connect with the Murie Center’s recent initiative, Coalition Wild, as well as to the SHIFT Festival from October 8–12, 2014.

 For exhibit events including Mix'd Media and a chance to meet the artist, visit our What's Happening calendar.

 Generously sponsored by Marieluise Hessel-Artzt & Ed Artzt, Carrie & Scott Kirkpatrick, Dee & Fred Lyons, and Sally & Rick Mogan.